Rowan Robertson: Second album with Dio shelved

 Robertson's tenure in Dio was cut short by music industry persistence for a Ronnie James Dio reunion with Black Sabbath.
-In 1991 it was announced that the highly anticipated reunion would take place.
-At that time, the band, including Robertson, had been writing songs for an upcoming album that had been scheduled for a May 1991 release.
+In 1991 it was announced that the reunion would take place.
+At that time, the Dio band, including Robertson, had been writing songs for an upcoming album that had been scheduled for a May 1991 release.
 Once a Black Sabbath reunion with Ronnie James Dio was announced, what would have been Robertson's second album with Dio was shelved.
 Robertson has confirmed the existence of rehearsal recordings for what would have been the follow-up to Lock Up the Wolves but he has stated these will remain archived and he does not feel comfortable releasing any of this to the public, maintaining he would have only done that with permission from Ronnie James Dio himself.

-Reunion with Ronnie James Dio unrealised

-A Robertson reunion with Dio, which many fans had hoped for did not materialise before the singer's health declined, and he died in May 2010.
 A reunion nearly took place in 2001 when Robertson was scheduled to replace Craig Goldy on tour in South Africa in support of Dio's then-new album Magica after Goldy suffered an injury.
 However the September 11 attacks affected the band's tour plans.
 A second stint for Robertson in Dio never materialised.

 After Dio (1991–present)

-When Dio was put on ice due to the Ronnie James Dio-Black Sabbath reunion, Rowan Robertson began pursuing two new projects: work on an instruction video for guitar players and a new band with vocalist Oni Logan (formerly of Lynch Mob) and drummer Jimmy Paxson.
-They began to record an album for Atlantic Records, but it was not released by the label at that time.
+When Dio was put on ice due to the Ronnie James Dio-Black Sabbath reunion, Rowan Robertson began pursuing two new projects: work on an instruction video for guitar players and a new band called Violets Demise with vocalist Oni Logan (formerly of Lynch Mob) and drummer Jimmy Paxson.
+They recorded an album for Atlantic Records, but it was not released by the label at that time.
 Atlantic Records eventually released the album – titled Revisited – in 2002 under a different band name: Logan-Robertson.
 After Violet's Demise, Robertson spent three years doing session work in Los Angeles, as well as some work in Japan, where he toured briefly.

 Robertson then worked with the VAST (Visual Audio Sensory Theater), founded and fronted by Jon Crosby, on the tour supporting the project's first album.
 VAST took a theatrical approach to performances.
 Although Robertson played live with the band after they had released their first album and he contributed to the development of the second VAST release, Music for People, he parted ways with VAST due to creative differences.
-Much of the work Robertson contributed to VAST was on rhythm guitars, while Robertson is specifically known for a wide range of ability spanning strong rhythm and lead guitars.
+Much of the work Robertson contributed to VAST was on rhythm guitars.